 How Can I Help My Child Pay Attention?
 EF: Sustained Attention

-Have you ever experienced a time where your child is looking directly at you while you give them a direction, but they can’t remember or follow what you said?
+Have you ever experienced a time where your child is looking directly at you while you give them a direction, but they can’t seem to remember or follow anything that you said?
 Maybe even more frustrating, have you ever had a time where your child is doing everything but looking at you while you are talking to them, but when you tell them to pay attention, they can repeat back everything you just told them, verbatim?

 Everyone pays attention differently.
 Some people need extra stimulation (a fidget, some background noise, the ability to move around, etc.) in order to best pay attention.
 For others, these same items/activities would be too distracting.
 This is going to vary from person to person, so it may be difficult at first to find the best tactic for your child when they need sustained attention.

 Sustained attention is the ability to pay attention to something for a long period of time, even if it is a non-preferred task.

 While paying attention to something that isn’t interesting to you is hard for anybody, it is especially difficult for our kids with ADHD and other attention struggles.
 This can affect everything from school, to work, to their social life.
 Here are a few tips/ tricks to practice with your child to help them build their sustained attention skills.

 Tips/Tricks for Helping Your Child Pay Attention